 We visited their St. Helena location (933 Main St), but there is also one at Oxbow Public Market in downtown Napa.
-The queue at 2pm says enough… You order at the cashiers and once your order is ready, you can pick it up at the side of the diner where they also had a counter where you could also purchase additional beverages.
-No indoor eating, but there are plenty of picnic tables in the back if you are not on the go.
+The queue at 2pm says enough… You order at the cashiers, and once your order is ready, you can pick it up at the side of the diner where they also had a counter where you could also purchase additional beverages.
+No indoor seating, but there are plenty of picnic tables in the back if you are not on the go.

 Heitz Cellar (St. Helena)

 On the way back to the hotel, we stopped at Heitz Cellar (436 St Helena Hwy) for a quick tasting.
-They are famous for their icon Martha’s Vineyard Cabernet Sauvignon but as their entry Cab is about $55, we bought some of their other entry-level wines, especially their Chardonnay and Grignolino are already delicious and at $20-25 reasonably affordable.
+They are famous for their icon Martha’s Vineyard Cabernet Sauvignon, but as their entry Cab is about $55, we bought some of their other entry-level wines, especially their Chardonnay and Grignolino are already delicious and at $20-25 reasonably affordable.
 Surprisingly, as the price level of wines in Napa was generally pretty high, the Heitz ones were pretty much at the same price level as I can get them in The Netherlands.

 We had only had briefly looked at their website, so we hadn’t really paid attention that it was an all-you-can-eat grill restaurant.
-Chantal was initially quite excited (mainly about their extensive wine selection at the entrance 😅), but that subsided when she found out that after the salad buffet there were no vegetarian options besides the standard side of Garlic Mashed Potatoes.
+Chantal was initially quite excited (mainly about their extensive wine selection at the entrance 😅), but that subsided when she found out that after the salad buffet, there were no vegetarian options besides the standard side of Garlic Mashed Potatoes.
 It was perhaps to be expected for a Brazilian grill restaurant, but still.
 It was also one of our more expensive dinners ($60/30 per person), but the total of that night was mainly skewed by the excellent 2010 Eighty Four Petite Sirah I had picked from their wine-list 😇…

 The main event was barbecued meat and fish: 17 different cuts (Picanha, Sirloin, Chicken Breast Wrapped in Bacon, Chicken Drumstick, Pork Chops with Parmesan Cheese, Grilled Salmon, Pork Loin, Beef Ribs, Rib Eye, Lamb Chops, Leg of Lamb, Spicy Picanha, Garlic Picanha, Filet Mignon, Pork Ribs, Beef Tenderloin Wrapped in Bacon and Brazilian-Style Sausages) that came straight from the grill and were served when ready.

-A colour coded card indicated whether you were interested in more meat, so it was a non-stop parade of waiters between the tables seeking where they could offload their skewed meats.
+A colour coded card indicated whether you were interested in more meat, so it was a non-stop parade of waiters between the tables seeking where they could offload their skewered meats.
 At first a somewhat restless dining experience, but you’ll soon get used to it.
-You just had to indicate how you preferred the meat cooked and it was expertly cut from the skewers by the waiters.
+You just had to indicate how you preferred the meat cooked, and it was expertly cut from the skewers by the waiters.
 We already wondered why we got these tiny tongs next to the cutlery (we used them to take the bread from the baskets…), but they were meant to be used to pick the sliced meat from the skewers.

 Whilst the kids and I feasted on the excellent meats, Chantal uttered many times: ‘This isn’t normal!!’
 Our youngest replied to that: ‘Indeed, this isn’t normal; it’s fantastic!!’😂